Skellig Michael: Monastic

 Monks of the Celtic Christian tradition founded a monastery on Skellig Michael sometime between the 6th and 8th centuries.
-Like many early Christian sites in Kerry, it is said to have been founded by Saint Fionán in the early 6th century, though this is doubted by historians.
+Like many early Christian sites in Kerry, it is said to have been founded by Saint Fionán in the early 6th century, though historians doubt this.
 Many of the islands off the south-west coast of Ireland have early Christian monasteries; the region was favoured because of its isolation and the abundance of rock for building.
 There is a concentration of monasteries off the Iveragh and Dingle peninsulas.

 The first definite reference to monastic activity on the island is a record of the death of "Suibhini of Skelig" dating from the 8th century.
 The Annals of the Four Masters detail events at the Skelligs between the 9th and 11th centuries.
 The annals record a Viking attack in 823, when "Skellig was plundered by the heathen and Eitgal [the abbot] was carried off and he died of hunger".
 The Vikings again attacked in 838, sacking churches at Skellig, Kenmare, and Innisfallen Island.
 The Augustinian abbey in Ballinskelligs was founded in 950, the same year that Blathmhac of Sceilic died.
 Finally, the annals mention the death of Aedh of Scelic-Mhichíl in 1040.